-Mr. N. Sridhar, a private solar manufacturer, gave a presentation on rooftop solar connections and net metering.
-He also presented about on-grid and off-grid solar power systems.
+Mr Siva Kumar from a private solar skills training institute, gave a presentation on rooftop solar connections which includes calculation of required solar capacity, capital cost, payback period and net metering.
+He also gave a demonstration on solar power generation.